yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-02/solution/README.md

     * JSDoc Required

 #### Lab Assistance Notes
+###Vehicles
-* They will feel like this is a copy/paste exercise, but encourage to reference their previous iteration and continutally re-implement, from different starting points.
+* They will feel like this is a copy/paste exercise, but encourage students to reference their previous iteration and continutally re-implement, from different starting points
 * Hammer in the point of never changing the tests, only the implementation
-* There's no package.json provided, and the tests/index don't require all of the files in.
+* There's no package.json provided, and the tests/index don't require all of the files in
-* They'll need to figure out how to wire all of that in.
+* They'll need to figure out how to bring in the starter files
 * Show them how the tests are running in a loop, that may confuse them.